minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_Some_social_scientists__.md

 However, here the focus is on narrative *explanation*, which means a more systematic social scientific approach to narrative than the common understanding of the term.
 Indeed, often narrative is understood as an alternative to rigorous social scientific explanation.

+- analytic narratives: theoretically structured stories about coherent sequences of motivated actions \citep{Aminzade_1992}
+  - can contribute to the construction of explanations of why things happened the way they did
+  - narratives construct causality and meaning in terms of temporal connections among events \citep{Aminzade_1992}

 Narrative explanation: chain of linked events leading to a conclusion that is not predictable \citep[][289]{Abell_2004}.

 \citet{Abbott_1992} writes about *enchainment* rather than causality